-No. Name Description (a) Battery cover Open this cover to replace the Battery. (b) ID information label You can check the ID information of the NA Unit. (c) SD Memory Card connector Insert an SD Memory Card here. (d) Protective ground terminal Use for protective grounding. (e) Ethernet port 1 Connect a device other than the Sysmac Studio.
-Ethernet port 2 Connect mainly the Sysmac Studio. (f) Serial port Connect the connected device. (g) USB host port Connect this port to a USB Memory Device, keyboard, mouse, etc. (h) USB slave port Connect the Sysmac Studio or other devices. (i) Reset switch Use this switch to reset the NA Unit. (j) DC input terminals These are the power supply terminals.
+No. Name Description (a) Battery cover Open this cover to replace the Battery. (b) ID information label You can check the ID information of the NA Unit. (c) Expansion Unit connector1 For future expansion (Connector not included with product lot No. 01818 · or later.) (d) SD Memory Card connector Insert an SD Memory Card here. (e) Ethernet port 1 Connect a device other than the Sysmac Studio.
+Ethernet port 2 Connect mainly the Sysmac Studio. (f) Serial port ^{1} For future expansion. (g) USB host port Connect a USB memory, keyboard, mouse, or other device. (h) USB slave port Connect the Sysmac Studio or other devices. (i) Reset switch Use this switch to reset the NA Unit. (j) DC input terminals These are the power supply terminals.
 Connect the accessory power supply connector and supply power. (k) Battery connector Connect the connector on the backup Battery here.
-(I) (I) DIP switch Used for system recovery.
-(The DIP switch is on a PCB that is ac by opening the Battery cover.)
-In other cases, do not change any of the factory settings of the pins on the DIP switch. (m) Battery This is the battery to backup the clock information in the NA Unit.
+(1) DIP switch1 Use for system recovery.
+(The DIP switch is on a PCB that is accessed by opening the Battery cover.)
+At all other times, keep the dip switches in their factory default state. (m) Battery This is the battery to backup the clock information in the NA Unit.